chelseasenter/bank-and-voting-analysis-with-Python/README.md

  2. The final script prints the analysis to the terminal and exports a text file with the results (Analysis folder > results.txt)<p>

 ## PyPoll
-In this project, I was tasked with helping a town modernize their vote counting process by creating a python script (main.py) to process their votes (Resources > election_data.csv).<p><p>
+In this project, I was tasked with modernizing a vote counting process by creating a [script](https://github.com/chelseasenter/python-challenge/blob/main/PyPoll/main.py) to process the votes from a [database](https://raw.githubusercontent.com/chelseasenter/python-challenge/main/PyPoll/Resources/election_data.csv).<p><p>

  1. First, the script calculates the following from the dataset:<p>
  - total number of votes cast<p>